ANIK2045/my-ecommerce/README.md

 ./mvnw test jacoco:report
 ```

-## ????
-License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ????
-Contributing
+##Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ---

-Built with ?????? using Spring Cloud Microservices
+Built with using Spring Cloud Microservices